simerplaha/SwayDB/README.md

 # Project status

 Undergoing frequent changes & beta testing.
+Backward binary compatibility is not yet a priority for minor releases unless it's requested.

 # Project support
 Thank you Jetbrains for providing an open-source licence for their awesome development tools.